rsby/spring-cloud-credstash/README.md

 ### Does it load all credentials from the CredStash store?
-No. The CredStashPropertySource is not an EnumerablePropertySource, therefore it is used exclusively for overrides of properties declared elsewhere.
-So, in order to retrieve the property `my.client.secret`, the property must first be declared in a property file or environment variable, etc, even if left blank.
-For instance:
+No. The CredStashPropertySource is not an EnumerablePropertySource, therefore it is used exclusively for overrides of properties declared or requested elsewhere.

-    my.client.secret:

 ### Simple use and configuration - credential store per environment or VPC
 As a Spring Cloud bootstrap component, all that is required to begin retrieving